UCSF-DSCOLAB/hackathon_primer/README.markdown

-# Python Single Cell Notebook
+# Python and R Single Cell Notebook
-This repo contains the Dockerfile and sample data with tutorial used to create the python-single-cell-notebook container.
+This repo contains the Dockerfile and sample data with tutorial used to create the single-cell-notebook container.

-This container comes pre-installed basic single cell tools in Python (3.8).
+This container comes pre-installed basic single cell tools in Python (3.8) and R (4.0.1).
 Sample Data with tutorial also included.

 Container creates Jupyter notebook on local computer.
-- Users can start analyzing single cell sequencing data with Scanpy, plotting with seaborn, modeling with scipy, etc.
+- Users can start analyzing single cell sequencing data with Scanpy in python or Seurat in R.

 ## Requirements:
 Docker